Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Experiments

 \subsection{Experimental configurations}

 \bfsection{Dataset} To fully evaluate the effectiveness of NDCNPFuse, we conducted extensive experiments covering four datasets: Lytro~\cite{nejati2015multi}, MFFW~\cite{xu2020towards}, MFI-WHU~\cite{zhang2021mff}, and Real-MFF~\cite{zhang2020real}.
-The Lytro dataset includes 20 pairs of color images.
-The MFI-WHU dataset consists of 120 pairs of artificially synthesized color images.
-The MFFW dataset comprises 13 pairs of color images with defocus spread effects (DSE).
-The Real-MFF dataset contains 710 pairs of real-world MFIF images.
+The Lytro includes 20 pairs of color images.
+The MFFW comprises 13 pairs of color images with defocus spread effects (DSE).
+The MFI-WHU consists of 120 pairs of artificially synthesized color images.
+The Real-MFF contains 710 pairs of real-world MFIF images.